 Lunch—it’s a meal we’re all familiar with yet many of us find it to be a struggle.
 Throw in a busy working week and lunch can be a pain to plan and prepare for.
 It’s so much easier to buy a bite to eat at the café or canteen, right?
 While the lure of a quick-serve salad or sandwich might be tempting, is it healthier than what you can pull together yourself?

 Exercise as medicine?
 I’d asked Robin Daly about health and exercise, and several times he mentioned ‘prescribing’ exercise.
 He sees this as an important part of an overall health approach.

-It’s worth checking out the latest YourLifeChoices Retirement Affordability Index produced by YourLifeChoices and The Australia Institute.
-Its aim is to help you understand how much money you currently need to live at various levels and lifestyles in retirement.
+The cost of housing gets a special mention in the latest YourLifeChoices Retirement Affordability Index.
+Produced by YourLifeChoices and The Australia Institute, the index aims to help you understand how much money you currently need to live at various levels and lifestyles in retirement.

 The Australian Social Security system ensures that citizens have the financial resources for at least a frugal, minimal standard of living when they’re unable to earn an income from work.
 In this, the second, and final, post about the Australian Age Pension and residency, the focus is on checks that applicants are really part of the Australian community.

 Every year the Australian Bureau of Statistics puts out its ‘Retirement and Retirement Intentions’ report.
 The latest (2016-17 report) gives a fascinating statistical look at what’s happening.
 (Not everyone finds statistics fascinating, of course.)
 Where do you see yourself among the statistics?

 No matter how well you plan there will be the unexpected in your retirement—the same as there is in life at any stage.
 In this podcast, we discuss some of the things that can happen.
 The bottom line is that there are times when you have to be flexible.